tshanedc/bikesharing_finalproject/README.md

 - Capital Bikshare (Washington D.C.) from 2010 - 05/2021.
 Retrieved from: https://s3.amazonaws.com/capitalbikeshare-data/index.html

 ## QUESTIONS TO ANSWER
-Q. How time of the day influences the member type of riders in Washington D.C.?
+Q. How does time of day influences the member type of riders in Washington D.C.?

 H0: The member type of riders is not related to the time of the day of the ride.